secretGeek/today-i-learned-staging/readme.md

 ## Guidelines

-Each page included within this site should be a factoid that you **expect to refer to again**.
+Each page of this site should be a factoid that you **expect to refer to again**.

 Hence, any factoid that is merely "Well that's interesting!" but would *never* be referenced again is "trivia" and NOT wanted here.
 So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) category is an exception).